 It is easy to imagine that the farmers and loggers looked up and wondered, “What does all that marble have to do with lumber?
 The rotunda looks like a grain silo, but nothing is in it!?!”
 ‘Permanence’ to Gilbert may have looked like ‘opulence’ to citizens of the North Star state.
 Most were still recovering from the Panic of 1893.

 In any regard, Lord, will You honor the heart of the architect Gilbert?
 Will You bless those Minnesotans’ who follow in his passion for designing our buildings and structures?
-Will You bless the workmen who provided their excellent labor and skill to create such a building?
+Will You bless the workmen, both here and around the world, who provided their excellent labor and skill to create such a building?

 Lord, will You forgive any judgments of the cost of the building during a time of economic struggle?
 Will You forgive the politicians’ their excesses and pride in their workplace?
 Like the silo analogy, will You fill the rotunda with Your substance and vision, and not just a grandiose view?